rust-lang/rfcs/text/0000-ptr-to-field.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Why should we *not* do this?
-- This adds quite a bit of complexity and can increase compile times
+- This adds quite a bit of complexity to both the compiler and the standard library and could increase dramatically compile times

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives